source-foundry/Hack-windows-installer/FontInstallationIssues.md

 *HackWindowsInstaller* will ensure that the files and the registration data are exactly as desired and reinstall the font if this is not the case.

-## A new font is not visible directly after installation
+## A font subsitute could be defined

-When a new font is installed, Windows expects the broadcast message WM_FONTCHANGE before the font can be used.
+It is possible using the registry location *HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes* to define an "alias" for a font that is mapped to a different font.
+For example, it is possible to define that Windows will use "Arial" when the font "Hack (Italic)" is requested.
+This can cause all sort of display problems.

-*HackWindowsInstaller* will sent this message if any new font is installed.
-However, some applications do not react on this message so a restart will be requested when the installation is finished.
+*HackWindowsInstaller* will delete any found substitutes for the font that is installed.

 ## A font cannot be updated without restart